epn-vespa/tutorials/Connection-between-HELIO-and-IMPEx-tools/Tutorial.md

 #### The Earth Case

 * The same can be performed for the Earth case within AMDA.
 One can use e.g. WIND data to obtain the CME outside the magnetoshpere and **e.g. CLUSTER1 within the magnetosphere**.
 CLUSTER1 data can then be compared with SINP paraboloid model for Earth.
-The SINP model performs the simulation on the fly **i.e. the input paramters are parameters measured by the chosen spacecraft at the chosen time**.
+The SINP model performs the simulation on the fly **i.e. the input parameters are parameters measured by the chosen spacecraft at the chosen time**.
 * Besides AMDA, one can also go to the 3D visualization tool 3DView and test the interconnectivity of AMDA & 3DView (see example in fourth step).